vordimous/zilla-docs/src/solutions/how-tos/aws-services/create-client-certificate-acm.md

 ## Resource Parameters

-The following parameters are needed when following these steps to create a new client certificate using AWS Certificate Manager (ACM).
+The following parameters are needed when following these steps to create a new client certificate using AWS Certificate Manager.

 - Common Name
 - Private Certificate Authority